BryanKoo/english-word-translation/README.md

 5. build the output dictionary that has simple equivalent Japanese words for each English word
    * create a sub directory /out
    * build by executing run build_jdict.py

+## Caveats
+* Finding wrong Chinese character is done automatically but correcting should be done manually.
+* Differenct punctuation marks are used in different dictionaries or different entries of dictionary.
+They should be normalized.